• Skip to main content

 Listen to NPR/Radio Boston for more details

-• Boston Globe Bestseller/Indie Bookstore Bestseller
+• Boston Globe Bestseller

 THE LIONESS OF BOSTON is a deeply evocative novel of the life of Isabella Stewart Gardner, a daring visionary who created an inimitable legacy in American art and transformed the city of Boston itself.